 And then we spotted our first smouldering fire – a small one just off on the west side of the river.

-Some tough slogging down the Grayson or on some semblance of a portage trail (or were we really just imagining things?) and we were at Arril Lake by 3:00.
-The tent went up quickly and we about to throw the sleeping stuff inside when my brother said-“Holy moly- would you look at that!”
+Some tough slogging down the Grayson itself or on some semblance of what we took to be a portage trail and we were at Arril Lake by 3:00.
+The tent went up quickly and we about to throw the sleeping stuff inside when my brother said something like – “Holy moly- would you look at that!”

 As we watched in amazement at the size and ferocity of the smoky spectacle in front of us, we were thinking only one thing – get out of there quick!
 This meant crossing Arril Lake and getting into Grayson Lake to the east.
 We figured we’d paddle until we got to Whitewater Lake and had put fifteen kilometres between us and the fire.
 It was now 3:25 p.m.
 Here is what motivated us for the next while-